-But what's the power for?
+Friends, He didn't give us power so we could enjoy perfect health and abundant wealth, as the examples of the disciples in Acts will verify.
 This power isn't for self-fulfillment, but is related to the second essential.

 2. He gave us a purpose.
 "You will be my witnesses," Jesus said.
-That's what the power is for, to enable us to be something.
+That's why we need power, to enable us to be something.
 Witnesses.

-We have no business preaching the gospel to other people if we are not relying upon the power of the Holy Spirit.
+So we have no business trying to be a witness if we are not relying upon the power of the Holy Spirit.
 You will receive power, and then, you will be my witnesses.

 A witness doesn't say, "I think so."
 He says, "I know so."
 He speaks the truth with conviction, even if it costs him.
 It's not surprising that the Greek word for witness and the word for martyr (martus) are one and the same.
-As Barclay observed, "A witness had to be ready to become a martyr."
+As Barclay observed, "A witness had to be ready to become a martyr."5

 And what's supposed to be the subject of our witness?
 "You will be my witnesses," Jesus emphasized.
+"Witnesses unto me," as the AV puts it.

 Let that sink in.
-If you are a Christian, that's your purpose for existence.
+If you are a Christian, this is your purpose.
 We who know Christ have a mission.
 We're not here to live for ourselves.
 We are here on kingdom business.
 The King told us to tell the world about Him.

 Do you view evangelism that way?
-It's our privilege to tell people the truth about the King.
+It's our privilege to tell people about the King.
 Just think of it.
 He didn't say, "Go, tell people to get their act cleaned up."
-Or, "Go, tell them how good they are."
 No, He said, "Go, tell them about Me."

 The truth is, no one is too far gone or too good for Jesus.
-That's our purpose, to tell people what the King did, and call them to respond to Him.
+That's our purpose, to tell people what the King did, and offers, and invite them to respond to Him.

-Answer this.
+Now answer this.
 Do you believe the gospel is good news?
 It seems to me one of the reasons many of us hide our light under the bushel is because we really don't believe the gospel ourselves.
 I mean really believe it, that it's good news!

-Crowds used to flock to hear the well known preacher, George Whitefield, who often preached early in the morning before people went to work.
+Back in the 1700s crowds would flock to hear the well known preacher, George Whitefield, who often preached early in the morning before people went to work.
 On one such occasion, an assembly gathered in Edinburgh around 5 o'clock in the morning to hear his preaching.
 On the way to the church a man met David Hume, the Scottish philosopher and skeptic.
 Surprised at seeing him on his way to hear Whitefield, the man said, "I thought you did not believe in the gospel."
-Hume replied, "I do not, but he does."
+Hume replied, "I do not, but he does."6